 Discrimination can take the form of unfair treatment of perceived outgroups or favourable treatment of perceived ingroups.
-For example, there can be discrimination in the allocation of resources, giving more to members of our own group and increasing an existing social advantage.36 Intergroup bias is usually limited to ingroup favouritism unless outgroups are associated with strong emotions.
-Strong emotions such as contempt or anger can be aroused when an outgroup is perceived as threatening, and these emotions may elicit hostile actions and outgroup harm.37
+For example, there can be discrimination in the allocation of resources, giving more to members of our own group and increasing an existing social advantage.40 Intergroup bias is usually limited to ingroup favouritism unless outgroups are associated with strong emotions.
+Strong emotions such as contempt or anger can be aroused when an outgroup is perceived as threatening, and these emotions may elicit hostile actions and outgroup harm.41

-Intolerance denotes an "absence of tolerance for difference of opinion or practice", especially "in religious matters; denial of the right to differ; narrow-minded or bigoted opposition to dissent".38 It also means a lack of "respect, acceptance and appreciation of the rich diversity of our world's cultures ... forms of expression and ways of being human" and a lack of "recognition of the universal human rights and fundamental freedoms of others"39
+Intolerance denotes an "absence of tolerance for difference of opinion or practice", especially "in religious matters; denial of the right to differ; narrow-minded or bigoted opposition to dissent".42 It also means a lack of "respect, acceptance and appreciation of the rich diversity of our world's cultures ... forms of expression and ways of being human" and a lack of "recognition of the universal human rights and fundamental freedoms of others".43

-Intolerance is closely linked to discrimination and can "manifest [itself] in a variety of forms, ranging from the systemic to the individual level", including "disparaging remarks and hatred in public discourse, and direct or indirect discrimination and hostile behaviour, such as physical assaults and verbal aggression".40
+Intolerance is closely linked to discrimination and can "manifest [itself] in a variety of forms, ranging from the systemic to the individual level" including "disparaging remarks and hatred in public discourse, and direct or indirect discrimination and hostile behaviour, such as physical assaults and verbal aggression".44

 Research suggests that successful interventions to address biases need first to increase awareness of the problem, such as awareness of the links between unacknowledged implicit preferences or conscious, explicit preferences and discriminatory behaviour.
 They then have to motivate individuals to act to change.
 Awareness of implicit biases can be raised in a range of ways, for example, through the use of Implicit Association Tests.
 In the case of explicit prejudices, awareness can refer to a consideration of how one's biases conflict with social norms, what the effects of bias may be on other people, and how acting on biases may contradict one's professional role and mission as an educator.
-Motivation is a complex matter, and studies have shown that interventions that emphasized the societal requirement to control prejudice increased, rather than diminished, prejudice.
-41 The authors of one such study wrote:
+Motivation is a complex matter and studies

-36 Banaji, M. R. & Greenwald, A. G., Blind Spot: Hidden Biases of Good People (New York: Bantam Books, 2016).
+40 Banaji, M. R. & Greenwald, A. G., Blind Spot: Hidden Biases of Good People (New York: Bantam Books, 2016).

-37 Brewer, M. B., "A Dual-Process Model of Impression Formation", In T. K. Srull & R. S. Wyer (Eds.), Advances in Social Cognition (Hillsdale, NJ: Laurence Erlbaum Associates Publishers, 1988), pp. 1-36; Mackie, D. M., Devos, T. & Smith, E. R., "Intergroup Emotions: Explaining Offensive Action Tendencies in an Intergroup Context", Journal of Personality and Social Psychology, Vol. 79, No. 4, 2000, pp. 602-616.
+41 Brewer, M. B., "A Dual-Process Model of Impression Formation", In T. K. Srull & R. S. Wyer (Eds.), Advances in Social Cognition (Hillsdale, NJ: Laurence Erlbaum Associates Publishers, 1988), pp. 1-36; Mackie, D. M., Devos, T. & Smith, E. R., "Intergroup Emotions: Explaining Offensive Action Tendencies in an Intergroup Context", Journal of Personality and Social Psychology, Vol. 79, No. 4, 2000, pp. 602-616.

-38 "Intolerance", Oxford English Dictionary Online, Oxford University Press, 2019.
+42 "Intolerance", Oxford English Dictionary Online, Oxford University Press, 2019.

-39 "Declaration of Principles on Tolerance", UNESCO website, http://portal.unesco.org/en/ev.php-URL ID=13175&URL DO=DO TOPIC&URL SECTION=201.html>.
+43 "Declaration of Principles on Tolerance", UNESCO website, <http://portal.unesco.org/en/ev.php-URL_ID=13175&URL_DO=DO TOPIC&URL_SECTION=201.html>.

-40 ODIHR, UNESCO, & the Council of Europe, Guidelines for Educators on Countering Intolerance and Discrimination against Muslims: Addressing Islamophobia through Education (OSCE/ODIHR: Warsaw, 2011), p.
+44 ODIHR, UNESCO, & the Council of Europe, Guidelines for Educators on Countering Intolerance and Discrimination against Muslims: Addressing Islamophobia through Education (OSCE/ODIHR: Warsaw, 2011), p.
 17.